 What is circumcision?

-Circumcision is the surgical removal of the foreskin, the sheath of tissue covering the head of the penis.
-It is an ancient practice that has its origin in religious rites.
-Today, many parents have their sons circumcised for religious or other reasons.
+Circumcision is the most common surgery among males.
+It is the removal of the foreskin (the sheath of tissue covering the head of the penis).
+In most cases, circumcision is performed on newborns.
+Circumcision is ancient practice that had its beginnings in religious rites.
+Today, it is done for both religious and medical reasons.

 What are the benefits of circumcision?

-- Prevention of balanoposthitis (inflammation of the glans and foreskin)
+Prevention of balanoposthitis, which is the inflammation of the glans and foreskin

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 5/10/2016...#16194